MatheusLuiz/Pagina-de-Receita/README.md

 ## :memo: Licença

 Este projeto está sob a licença MIT.
-Para mais informações, consulte o arquivo [LICENSE](LICENSE).